forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 speaker has observed only 1 apple to be red being the highest among all probabilities visualized in the aforementioned graph.

-Let us now compare the results of the p1 function (which utilizes the pragmaticListener function) in the joint inference model with the results of the pragmaticListener function in the knowledge model.
+Let us now compare the results of the pl function (which utilizes the pragmaticListener function) in the joint inference model with the results of the pragmaticListener function in the knowledge model.
 Note once again that in contrast with the joint inference model, the listener in the knowledge model knows